 You must add your website to Google Search Console in order to connect and retrieve crawl issues.
 Here’s an article on how to connect to Google Search Console.

 Enabling Social Media

-Now that I have covered the Title & Meta settings, I will guide you through the Social Media settings.
+Now that I have covered the Search Appearance settings, I will guide you through the Social Media settings.
 The social Settings page is located under the SEO menu in the admin sidebar.